boehmod/LauncherRelease/README.md

 | macOS | `BoehModLauncher-v{VERSION}.dmg` |
 | Linux x64 | `BoehModLauncher-v{VERSION}.AppImage` |

+An install for Debian and its derivatives (including Ubuntu) can be found [here.](https://raw.githubusercontent.com/boehmod/LauncherRelease/master/install-launcher.sh)

 ## Console

 To open the console, use the following keybind.